 The year 2007 marked a significant milestone for video-sharing websites, with traffic to these platforms doubling during the year, according to a survey conducted by the Pew Internet & American Life Project.
 This growth was attributed to the increasing popularity of broadband internet access and the widening interest among male, younger adult, and college graduate demographics.
 The survey also revealed that other demographics, including older age groups (30-49), women, and high school graduates, were also getting into the action of video-sharing websites.

-In total, 48 percent of Pew respondents indicated usage of sites like YouTube, up from 33 percent in the previous year.
-Of that group, 15 percent indicated usage within the past day, up from 8 percent previously.
-The survey-driven result is less convincing than a traffic-based report, though few would argue with the top-level findings.
-Pew employed a sample group of 2,054, and asked video-specific questions to 1,359.
+The Pew survey found that 48 percent of respondents reported using video-sharing sites such as YouTube, up from 33 percent in the previous year.
+Of that group, 15 percent indicated using these sites within the past day, up from 8 percent previously.
+While the survey-driven result is less convincing than a traffic-based report, the top-level findings remain undisputed.

 Story by news analyst Alexandra Osorio.